open-learning-exchange/open-learning-exchange.github.io/pages/profiles/jessica-spencer.md

-# Jessica Spencer
+# Jessica Spencer Profile
+## Basic Information
-## Location: New York, New York - EST
+### Location: New York, New York - EST
-## OS: _macOS Sierra version 10.12.15_
+### OS: _macOS Sierra version 10.12.15_

 ---
+## About Me

 I am a recent graduate with a degree in CS and American Studies: Politics, Policy and Society from Connecticut College.
 I use technology to contribute to the community, be it through research, education or social impact.
-Recently I've also been into learning about
+Recently I've also been into learning about:

 * computer security
 * civic technology
 * finding air-conditioned cafes